junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 Spanish Name: LATIDO (PULSING)

 Latido is a name used in Latin America for a pulsing or ‘jumping’ in the pit of the stomach.
 It is really the pulse of the aorta or big blood vessel coming from the heart.
 This pulse can be seen and felt on a person who is very thin and hungry.
 Latido is often a sign of malnutrition (p.
-112)—or hunger!
+112), or hunger!
 Eating enough good food is the only real treatment (see p.
 110 and 111).

 ---

 # [24](#page-24)
+{:.no_toc}

 Spanish Name: SUSTO (HYSTERIA, FRIGHT)